For You to keep in mind when hiring Hagley Community Centre

-In any such case You shall be entitled to a refund of any deposit already paid, but The Association shall not be liable to You for any resulting direct or indirect loss or damages whatsoever.
+In any such case You shall be entitled to a refund of any deposit already paid, but The Association shall not be liable to You for any resulting direct or indirect losses or damages whatsoever.

-5. At the end of Your Hire
+5. At the end of Your hire

 You are responsible for leaving The Centre in a clean and tidy condition, properly locked and secured (unless directed otherwise) and any contents temporarily removed from their usual positions properly replaced, otherwise The Booking Manager shall be at liberty to make an additional charge.
 You must remove all rubbish.

-During Your Hire You are responsible for
+During Your hire You are responsible for

 Not damaging or changing the fabric or contents of The Centre what-so-ever;